 Passage boats regularly ply between Freemantle [sic] and Perth, performing the distance in about two hours.
 Should the journey by land be preferred, horses are easily procured: the traveller has to cross a horse-ferry at Preston Point, about a mile and a half higher than Freemantle; and from the opposite side a road runs to Perth, along a loose sandy track passing through an open forest.

 October 2nd of that year saw the opening of the North Fremantle traffic bridge.
 That was built by convict labour, the stone for the approaches being quarried by the chain gang.
 Previously both passengers and vehicles were conveyed across the river by ferry boats worked by convicts.
 Hitchcock: 52

 Thanks to the Fremantle Library for this c.
 1930s photo no. 2379, with this caption: 'These vessels conveyed the lumpers (waterside workers) to the various landings along North Wharf (Quay).
 The Ivanhoe and Victor II were Harbour Trust owned; the remainder privately chartered.
 The tug Wyola is visible on the right.
-In the background is the original slipway which was abandoned during WWII.
+In the background is the original slipway which was abandoned during WW2.'

 Dowson, John 2003, Old Fremantle: Photographs 1850-1950, UWAP.

 Hitchcock, J.K.
 1929, The History of Fremantle, The Front Gate of Australia, 1829-1929, Fremantle City Council.